Some doctors’ offices are equipped to provide infusions. However, many offices find that it’s more efficient to rely on infusion centers.

-What to expect at your infusion center appointment
+What to expect during your infusion center appointment

-- After your infusion, your healthcare provider will monitor you for signs and symptoms of an allergic reaction—usually for 30 minutes
+- After your infusion, your healthcare provider will monitor you for signs and symptoms of an allergic reaction—usually for about 30 minutes.

 Injectafer® (ferric carboxymaltose injection) is available by prescription only.
 Ask your doctor or healthcare provider if Injectafer is right for you.